 - The desire to follow through until finished

-As CAD manager I find that a few test pilots allow me to locate anything I need to fix quickly and efficiently and – most importantly – without having to support the full production staff.
-Most CAD managers have a good idea who their test pilots are anyway, so now is the time to get them excited about BricsCAD.
+As CAD manager, I find that a few test pilots allow me to locate anything I need to fix quickly and efficiently and – most importantly – without having to support the full production staff.
+Most CAD managers have a good idea who their test pilots are already, so now is the time to get them excited about BricsCAD.

 The Proving Ground Environment

 Here are the minimum requirements for a proving ground setup: